 Complaints may be alleged to be associated with a particular site.
-If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified company is indeed the source of the incident (or that the allegation cannot be proven).
+If there is potentially an issue of legal liability, the Council must be able to prove by investigation that the identified individual/organisation is indeed the source of the incident (or that the allegation cannot be proven).

-In the 2017-2018 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with the STDC's conditions in their resource consent or provisions in Regional Plans.
+In the 2018-2019 period, the Council was not required to undertake significant additional investigations and interventions, or record incidents, in association with STDC's conditions in resource consents or provisions in Regional Plans.